 Equity-Based Compensation.
-The Board has approved the following components for equity compensation to be awarded to each non-management director of the Company:
+The Board approved the following components for equity compensation to be awarded to each non-management director of the Company for fiscal 2020.

 - An initial equity award upon joining the Board in the form of RSUs with an economic value of \$145,000.
-The RSUs vest in three equal annual installments beginning with the first anniversary of the grant date. - Thereafter, an annual equity award in the form of either (i) RSUs with an economic value of \$85,000 that vest in full on the first anniversary of the grant date, or (ii) at the director's election, a combination of RSUs with an economic value of \$42,500 that vest in full on the first anniversary of the grant date plus stock options that vest in full on the first anniversary of the grant date; with the number of stock options determined using a Black Scholes formula based on an approximate economic value of \$42,500.
+The RSUs vest in three equal annual installments beginning with the first anniversary of the grant date. - Thereafter, an annual equity award in the form of RSUs with an economic value of \$85,000 that vests in full on the first anniversary of the grant date.

-In February 2019, the Compensation Committee determined based on the foregoing policy that non-management directors would be awarded, at their election, either 17.562 RSUs or a combination of 8.781 RSUs and 28.466 stock options.
+In February 2020, the Compensation Committee determined based on the foregoing policy that non-management directors would be awarded 11,039 RSUs.

 Director Compensation Table.
-The table below summarizes the compensation paid to our non-management directors for service on the Board for the fiscal year ended December 31, 2019.
+The table below summarizes the compensation paid to our non-management directors for service on the Board for the fiscal year ended December 31, 2020.
 In addition to the payments below, the Company reimburses directors for reasonable out-of-pocket expenses incurred in connection with attending Board and Board committee meetings.

-Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) ^{(1) (2)} Option Awards (\$) (1)(2) All Other Compensation (\$) Total (\$) James B. Avery (3) 56,000 420,581 476,581 Christopher Harland (4) 25,000 143,250 168,250 Brian Miller 50,000 82,571 - 132,541 Jeffrey Tuder 68,000 41,271 92,976 202,246 Robert Pons (5) 51,750 41,271 92,976 17,250(6) 203,246
+Name Fees Earned in Cash (\$) Stock Awards (\$) (1) (2) Option Awards (\$) (1)(2) All Other Compensation (\$) Total (\$) James B. Avery (3) 56,000 85,000 141,000 Christopher Harland 50,000 85,000 - - 135,000 Christopher Lytle (4) 10,000 138,968 - 148,968 Brian Miller (5) 50,000 85,000 135,000 Jeffrey Tuder 79,000 85,000 - - 164,000

-- (1) Represents the aggregate grant date fair value of the equity awards granted in 2019 as computed in accordance with Accounting Standards Codification ("ASC") Topic 718, excluding the effect of estimated forfeitures.
-Assumptions used in the calculation of these amounts are included in Note 8, Share-based Compensation, in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019. - (2) The following table shows, for each of our non-management directors, the aggregate number of shares subject to stock and option awards outstanding as of December 31, 2019.
+(1) Represents the aggregate grant date fair value of the equity awards granted in 2020 as computed in accordance with Accounting Standards Codification ("ASC") Topic 718, excluding the effect of estimated forfeitures.
+Assumptions used in the calculation of these amounts are included in Note 8, Share-based Compensation, in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020.

+(2) The following table shows, for each of our non-management directors, the aggregate number of shares subject to stock and option awards outstanding as of December 31, 2020.

 Name Stock Awards (#) Option Awards (#)

-James B. Avery (issued to Tavistock Financial, LLC) 60,083
+James B. Avery (issued to Tavistock Financial, LLC) 25,213 -

-Christopher Harland 25,000
+Christopher Harland 27,706

+Christopher Lytle 15,882 -

-Brian Miller 45,910
+Brian Miller 25,213 -

-Jeffrey Tuder 52,615 56,912
+Jeffrey Tuder 11,039 56,912

-Robert Pons 8,781 28,466

-- (3) Includes the value of (1) 42,521 RSUs granted in February 2019 representing Mr. Avery's initial equity award in connection with joining the Board in 2018; and (2) the value of 17,562 RSUs representing Mr. Avery's annual equity award for 2019.
-As required by the terms of his employment with Tavistock Financial, LLC, all cash director fees earned by Mr. Avery are paid to Tavistock Foundation, Inc., a non-profit incorporated and existing under the laws of the State of Florida, and all equity awards to which he would be entitled for service as a director of the Company are issued to Tavistock Financial, LLC. - (4) Mr. Harland was appointed to the Board effective as of September 30, 2019. - (5) Mr. Pons resigned from the Board effective as of September 30, 2019. - (6) Represents cash fees paid to Mr. Pons pursuant to the Pons Consulting Agreement described below under Transactions with Related Persons.
+- (3) As required by the terms of his employment with Tavistock Financial, LLC, all cash director fees earned by Mr. Avery are paid to Tavistock Foundation, Inc., a non-profit incorporated and existing under the laws of the State of Florida, and all equity awards to which he would be entitled for service as a director of the Company are issued to Tavistock Financial LLC. - (4) Mr. Lytle was appointed to the Board effective as of October 1, 2020.
+Amounts exclude compensation paid to Mr. Lytle before he became a director for consulting services pursuant to the consulting agreement described below under the heading Transactions with Related Persons. - (5) Mr. Miller resigned from the Board effective March 1, 2021.